pierre-db/BatchResize/README.md

 # BatchResize

 BatchResize (formerly or Quick Batch Resize or QBatch Resize) is a front end for Image Magick to resize images as fast as possible with no overheads.
 It is coded in C++ using the Qt library and is distributed under GPL v3.0 license.
+BatchResize is a front end for [Image Magick](https://www.imagemagick.org/) to process images in batch.
+BatchResize is ditributed with icons packs taken from [Breeze icons](http://https://github.com/KDE/breeze-icons), [Tango icons](https://github.com/Distrotech/tango-icon-theme) and [Faenza icons](https://github.com/shlinux/faenza-icon-theme).
+For more information on how to use the software and to download the binaries you can jump to the project's page on [Sourceforge](https://sourceforge.net/p/batchresize/wiki/Documentation/).

 ## Build